 Last Updated : 02-24-2017

-To control and reduce deforestation in the Amazon, the Brazilian government proposed the National REDD+ Strategy (NRS) that has provided a framework to compensate entities protecting the Amazon in a jurisdictional scale (states).
-In 2015, to support the coordination and implementation of the NRS, the Brazilian government established the National Commission for Reducing Emissions of Greenhouse Gases from Deforestation and Forest Degradation, Conservation of Forest Carbon Stocks, Sustainable Management of Forests and Increase in Carbon Stocks Forestry - REDD + (CONAREDD).
-Formed by representatives of the federal, state and municipal governments, and local and civil society organizations, CONAREDD has worked to advance dialogue and cooperation amongst the various stakeholders and members.
-However, certain representatives of society, including indigenous people, smallholders and traditional communities are still not fully included in the REDD+ debates.
+To control and reduce deforestation in the Amazon, the Brazilian government created the National REDD+ Strategy (NRS), which has provided a framework to compensate entities protecting the Amazon along a jurisdictional scale (states).
+In 2015, to support the coordination and implementation of the NRS, the Brazilian Government established the National Commission for Reducing Emissions of Greenhouse Gases from Deforestation and Forest Degradation, Conservation of Forest Carbon Stocks, Sustainable Management of Forests and Increase in Carbon Stocks Forestry - REDD + (CONAREDD).
+Representing federal, state and municipal governments as well as local and civil society organizations, CONAREDD has worked to advance dialogue and cooperation amongst the various stakeholders and members.
+However, certain representatives of society, including indigenous people, smallholders, and traditional communities are still not fully included in the REDD+ debates.
 The process of how and to whom the benefits of Brazil’s NRS can be offered and allocated amongst the stakeholders of the Amazon forest states remains largely undetermined and un-informed.

-Therefore, a healthy debate about the alternatives for benefit sharing mechanisms for REDD+ that reflects the interests of different social groups in the Amazon is needed.
+Therefore, there is the need for a healthy debate about the alternatives for benefit-sharing mechanisms for REDD+ that reflects the interests of different social groups in the Amazon.
 PROFOR’s program seeks to engage with leaders of the Amazon and representatives of the states and federal governments to debate and devise options on benefit sharing that could support the NRS and the REDD+ initiatives of regional states.